Kerbalism/Kerbalism/README.md

   body will be left floating in space.

+#QUALITY OF LIFE

+  Do not underestimate the consequences of living in extremely close quarters for extremely long time.
+Kerbals will lose their mind if placed in cramped vessels for a long time, with unexpected consequences.
+Mitigate the problem by providing ample living space and entertainment, and by rotating the crew regularly.
+Some stock parts provide entertainment, like the cupola.

 #MALFUNCTIONS

   Components can malfunction and their specs are reduced.
 A component never fail completely, but multiple malfunctions can effectively reduce its specs to the point of it being useless.
   Luckily, Engineers can fix malfunctioned components while on EVA.
-The manufacturing quality of components can be increased by researching specific technologies.
+The manufacturing quality of components can be increased by researching material science technologies.

 #SIGNALS